gdesantiz7/scrap-gold-silver-calculator/README.md

 <img src="images/Screen Shot 2019-11-06 at 11.53.04 AM.png" width="260" height="40">

 Under the Output section, type gold_silver_calculator().
 Hold shift and press enter to run the calculator.

 <img src="images/Screen Shot 2019-11-06 at 11.53.32 AM.png" width="200" height="23">

+Select a metal and press enter.

 <img src="images/Screen Shot 2019-11-06 at 11.53.44 AM.png" width="210" height="19">

+Select a weight unit and press enter.

 <img src="images/Screen Shot 2019-11-06 at 11.54.05 AM.png" width="210" height="19">

+Enter a weight amount and press enter.

 <img src="images/Screen Shot 2019-11-06 at 11.54.16 AM.png" width="150" height="18">

+Enter a purity and press enter.

 <img src="images/Screen Shot 2019-11-06 at 11.54.29 AM.png" width="150" height="18">

+The price of your scrap metal will be displayed in USD.

 <img src="images/Screen Shot 2019-11-06 at 11.54.39 AM.png" width="80" height="19">